Fee payment deadline is today, May 21. More

 2. Is the practical nurse (PN) program full-time or part-time?

-The PN program is a part-time program with technical courses being held in the evenings and on weekends.
+The PN program is both a part-time program with technical courses being held in the evenings and on weekends and a full time day program with classes being held Monday through Friday 8:00 to 4:00.
 Students are free to take required general education and basic courses whenever it is convenient for them as long as these courses are completed by the term in which they are required.

 3. Does CSCC have a full-time practical nurse program?

-No, CSCC does not have a full-time curriculum for the PN program at this time.
-Columbus State is considering adding a full-time program in 2015.
+Yes, CSCC does have a full-time curriculum for the PN program at this time.
+We will admit one class each year Summer Semester.

 4. How long is the part-time PN program?

-The PN program takes 21 months to complete.
+The part-time PN program takes 21 months to complete.